Sports: Cross Roads win highlights county games

-The Henderson County area high school football teams faced some tough challenges on Friday, but Cross Roads rose up and conquered a favored foe.
+Cross Roads and Itasca had seen their early season success turn into tough sledding in district play, but one was going to stop that trend on Friday.
+In the end, it was Cross Roads and their homecoming crowd that went home happy.

-The Bobcats beat Itasca, 14-13 to pick up their first district win.
-The Wampus Cats left with an 0-4 district mark.
+The Bobcats rallied late beat Itasca, 14-13 to pick up their first district win and fourth overall.
+The Wampus Cats left with an 0-4 district mark and 4-4 for the season.

+It's been a heartbreaking district schedule for the Wampus Cats, who lost to Kerens by six, Italy by one, Cayuga by seven and now Cross Roads by a point.

+Cross Roads now takes to the road to play Axtell at 7 p.m. on Friday.

-Elsewhere, Athens battled Kilgore on fairly even terms for a half, trailing 6-0 at the break in 27-7 win for the state's 9th ranked team.
+Elsewhere, Athens battled Kilgore on fairly even terms for a half, trailing 6-0 at the break in 27-7 win for the state's ninth ranked team.

 Canton broke its goose egg in district play with a win over Brownsboro 30-15.